shlifedev/among-us-memory/OffsetGuide.md

  ## ShipStatus Static Pointer Offset

  Same as PlayerControl.
+Find the ship status on the mono dissector!
  (But, Must be try ingame. can't find a static offset in the lobby.)

  ## PlayerControl.getData